MenoData/Time4J/README.md

 - `PlainTimestamp` = local timestamp as composition of calendar date and wall time
 - `Moment` = global timestamp which refers to true UTC standard including leapsecond-support

-Here some examples as a flavour of how Time4J-code looks like (shown code valid for v2.x):
+Here some examples as a flavour of how Time4J-code looks like (shown code valid for v2.3 or later):

 ```java
 import net.time4j.*;